silogizma/therefore/README.md

 Example:

-    All man are mortal.
+    All man are mortal·
-    Socrates is a man.
+    Socrates is a man·

     ∴
-    Socrates is mortal.
+    Socrates is mortal·

 Notations:

     ∴  therefore
-    .  what was to be demonstrated (quod erat demonstrandum meaning — latin)
+    ·  middle dot, what was to be demonstrated (quod erat demonstrandum meaning — latin)